Barkisland: Geography

 Barkisland is situated on a hilltop that gently rises from Greetland in the north-east and declines westwards to Ripponden and eastwards to Stainland.
 The hill continues to climb southwards towards Scammonden.

 Landmarks

-A surviving historic landmark of Barkisland are the original stocks.
-They are located on Stainland Road roughly 550 yards east of the post office and are a Grade II listed building.
+The village stocks are located on Stainland Road roughly 550 yards east of the post office and are a Grade II listed structure.

-Part of the Anglican Diocese of Wakefield, Christ Church is Barkisland's only church and is linked with the nearby school.
+Part of the Anglican Diocese of Wakefield, Christ Church is Barkisland's only church has links to the nearby school.

 Barkisland Hall is a grade I listed country house built for John Gledhill in 1638, constructed in stone in three storeys to an F-shaped floor plan.
-It was bought in 1967 by Lord Kagan to provide accommodation for his textile company (makers of the Gannex raincoat).
+It was bought in 1967 by Lord Kagan to provide accommodation for his textile company, that made Gannex raincoats.

 Education

-Barkisland's school is a high-performing junior and infant school many of its pupils progress to one of the two grammar schools, North Halifax Grammar School and Crossley Heath Grammar School.
+Barkisland Junior and Infant school serves the village.
 Barkisland School Association (BSA) is a parent-teacher organisation supporting the school by organising events and fundraising.